Blog | Personal Finance

 meet your own rich dad - start your quiz now

-• Despite being the most educated in US history, millennials are still struggling to understand how money works.
+• Despite being the most educated in US history, millennials are still struggling to understand how money works

 The millennial generation has solidly moved into the pole position when it comes to the workplace and our culture.
 At 72.2 million strong and with the oldest members over the age of 40, they are now the biggest and arguably the most influential generation.
 So, it’s worth studying their money habits—and, unfortunately, they may be in for a world of hurt.

-Millennial money habits
+Millennial finance habits

 By many reports, the millennial generation is the most educated generation in US history—and by some stretch.
 Take a look at this graph from Pew Research.